Strengthening Ukraine: Sharing knowledge for a sustainable future

 This panel brings together experts from Ukraine and the Nordic-Baltic region to explore how mutual learning can strengthen regional energy resilience in a time of conflict and security threats.
 The Nordic countries offer valuable experience in building decentralized, renewable energy systems — technologies and models that can support Ukraine’s urgent need for a greener and more secure energy transition.
 At the same time, Ukraine’s hard-earned experience in protecting critical energy infrastructure under sustained military and hybrid attacks holds essential lessons for the Nordic-Baltic region, which faces rising geopolitical threats.
 This dialogue will examine how the exchange of know-how and strategy across these regions can help build cleaner, safer, and more resilient energy systems across Europe.

-Olena Lapenko, energy security expert, DiXi Group
+Olena Lapenko, Energy security expert, DiXi Group

 Volodymyr Kudrytskyi, former CEO and Chairman of the Management Board of Ukrenergo